Product

 Organic Sorghum

-Organic sorghum is becoming increasingly attractive to food producers looking for ancient, gluten-free grains grown under sustainable conditions.
-Due to its drought resistance and low input requirements, sorghum is a natural fit for organic agriculture.
-Certified organic sorghum is used in cereals, energy bars, baked goods, and sorghum syrup for clean-label sweeteners.
-Nutrada connects you with certified organic sorghum suppliers from the U.S., India, and Africa.
+Organic sorghum is becoming popular with food manufacturers who want gluten-free grains that are grown sustainably.
+Its ability to resist drought and require fewer resources makes sorghum a good choice for organic farming.
+Certified organic sorghum is used in breakfast cereals and energy bars.
+Nutrada matches you with certified organic sorghum suppliers from the U.S., India, and Africa.

 No items found.